 Cancellations & Transfers

-- There is no refund for cancellations after Tuesday July 25.
+- There is no refund for cancellations after Tuesday prior to the event.
 You may change the attendees within your group, or add more attendees at the door.